29 October, 2010

 Day 112 - Battle of Britain

-Despite this, fighting is continuing at a significant level.
-After early mist which keeps aircraft grounded, raids start mid-morning and carry on through to the early evening, just as darkness gathers in overcast skies.
-Four daylight raids on London are recorded and two on Portsmouth, the largest involving 40 bombers escorted by Messerschmitt fighters.
-No. 602 City of Glasgow Sqn distinguishes itself, shooting down eleven Me 109s in six minutes, for no loss.
+As to the daylight air war, after early mist, raids had started mid-morning and carried on into the early evening.
+Four daylight raids on London and two on Portsmouth were recorded, the largest involving forty bombers escorted by Messerschmitt fighters.
+No. 602 City of Glasgow Sqn distinguished itself by shooting down eleven Me 109s in six minutes, for no loss.

 COMMENT: Battle of Britain thread